-Elasticsearch is a search engine.
-The platform is known by its NRT or Near Real time feature.
-The term Near Real Time is also given to the platform because of the short interval between documenting an index and being able to search for it.
+Elasticsearch is a kind of search engine.
+This platform is famous for its NRT or Near Real time.
+Near Real time phrase is also given to this platform because of the short time between documenting an index and being searchable.

 What does Cluster mean in Elasticsearch?

-Cluster’s concept includes a set of Nodes or servers that all hold your data.
-A Cluster allows you to look on all nodes, indexing and indexing.
-Cluster name must be chosen a specific name because in order to be able to place a Node in a Cluster, we need to name that particular Cluster.
-It is very important to choose on what basis this name should be chosen and what values it contains.
-The default name of a Cluster is usually Elasticsearch.
+“Cluster” includes a group of Nodes or servers that store all of your data.
+A cluster helps you to index and search on all nodes.
+Cluster name should be a special name because for placing a node in a cluster, we need to name that particular cluster.
+It is very important to choose why this name is chosen and what its values are.
+The default name for a Cluster is usually Elasticsearch.

 What does the term Node mean in Elasticsearch?

-A Node actually only contains a server located in Cluster.
-This Node plays a role in both searching and indexing in a Cluster and keeping our data.
-Choosing a name for a Node is also important like Cluster.
-The default name or UUID is set as rand when a Node is built, and you can change it to your liking later.
-For the admin of the site (Administration), the name Node is very valuable because it must have its name in order to monitor a specific server.
-The node name is dependent on the cluster name so that if we do not change the default name of a Cluster which is Elasticsearch, node will be displayed as the same name.
+A node contains one server which is in the Cluster.
+This node is involved both in searching and indexing a cluster and stores our data.
+Choosing a name for a Node is important, just like clustering.
+When a Node is creating, the default name or UUID is chosen randomly; and you can change it later as you like.
+For the site administrator, the name Node is very valuable because, for supervision of a particular server, it must have its name.
+The Node name is dependent on the Cluster name.
+Because of that, if we do not change the default name of a Cluster, which is Elasticsearch, the Node will be shown in the very same name.

 Learn about Index in Elasticsearch

-An index contains a set of documents that have similar features that we mentioned in the article all about Elasticsearch Part 2.
-All indexes must be written in lowercase and you can keep as much as you want on a Cluster index.
-All delete, update, indexing and search operations are executable on one index.
+An index has a group of documents that have the same features that we mentioned in (Elasticsearch Part 2).
+All indexes should be written in small letters and you can keep the index as much as you want, on a cluster.
+All delete, update, indexing, and search operations can be performed on just one index.

 Type in Elasticsearch

-A type or type is actually used for the category or partitioning of an Index.
-For example, you can create a different category for passwords or blog posts by using type documents in an index.
+A Type is used for the ordination of an Index.
+For example, by using Document Type in an Index, you can create different categories for passwords or blog posts.

 What is Document in Elasticsearch?

-A document contains values of information that can be indexed.
-With Index/Type, you can create and maintain documents in index as many as you want.
-These documents are JSON (a term used in web programming to send data from the web server towards a web page.) are.
+A document is a proof that has some amounts of information that can be indexed.
+With Index / Type, you can create and maintain Documents in Index as much as you want.
+These documents have JSON format (a term in web programming used to send data from a web server to a web page).

 Term Shards & Replicas in Elasticsearch

-An Index is capable of storing large amounts of information, but this value is not infinite and comes at a time when the final node side is filled as well.
-Index dividing feature can be used to solve this problem.
-Each Index can be divided into smaller sections, each of which is called a Shard.
-Each of these parts operates independently of each other so that each part of an Index can be stored on the desired part of Node on Cluster 1.
-Functionality is important for two reasons.
+An index can have so much information, but this amount is not infinite and you can encounter a fill node.
+For solving this problem, you can use the Index split feature.
+Each Index can be shared into smaller sections, each of which is called a Shard.
+Each of these shared works independently of each other so that each part of an Index can be stored on the desired part of the Node located on a Cluster.
+This feature is important because of 2 reasons.

-1- Allows you to divide your information horizontally.
+1- Helps you to share your information in horizontal form.

-2- With this feature, you can perform multiple operations simultaneously on each Shard.
-This feature is especially efficient when shards are on multiple nodes.
-Elasticsearch manages how shards are distributed and documented connections to searches performed.
-In cyberspace, it is possible to lose data at any moment.
-To prevent this from happening, it is best to back up your data.
-Elasticsearch allows you to make as many copies as you need from your Shards.
-These versions are called Replica shard or Replicas.
+2- By using this feature, you can run several operations simultaneously on each of the Shards.
+This feature is so useful when the Shards are on several different Nodes.
+Elasticsearch manages how Shards are distributed and Document is linked to searches performed.
+In the cyber world, data can be lost at any time.
+To prevent this, it is best to have a back of your data.
+Elasticsearch helps you to make as many copies of your Shards as you need.
+These versions are called Replica shards or Replicas.

-There are 2 options for preparing these alternative versions.
-First, node will give you a backup if a Shard crashes.
-This backup is never stored on the same Node as the original Shard.
-The second advantage is to increase the search scope between different Shard and the original and backup Shards.
+Using these alternatives has two benefits.
+First, if a Shard crashes, Node will give you a backup.
+This backup is never stored on the same Node as the main Shard.
+The second advantage is the increase in the search domain between different Shards and the main and backup Shards.
 A Shard can be with or without a backup.
 The original Shard is also called the Shard original.

 Cluster Health Test in Elasticsearch

-In this case, a request is sent and returned from cluster one response.
-To determine what cluster’s health status is, it’s better than color to determine what the cluster’s health status is.
-The green status indicates the correct functioning of the cluster.
-If the status color is yellow, that means all large data and smaller data are available, but some replicas are not yet made.
-If a part of the data is not available and the cluster is functioning normally until launch, the status color will turn red.
+In this case, a request is sent and a response comes back from the cluster.
+To determine the health status of the cluster, it is better to specify the color of this issue.
+The green status indicates the correct operation of the cluster.
+If the status color is yellow, it means that all big and small data are available, but some replicas have not been created yet.
+If part of the data is not available and the cluster is functioning normally until launch, the status color will be red.

 If we want to get all the nodes in a cluster, we can use the following test.

-In this case, a request is sent and a response returns from the cluster.
+In this case, also a request is sent and a response comes back from the cluster.

-To create cluster index in Elasticsearch using the following command, we create an index called customer.
+For creating a clustered index in Elasticsearch, use the following command to create an index called customer.

-Then, using the command below, we will see a list containing all the available in the command.
+Then, by using the following command, we can see a list, which has all the items in it.

-In the two examples mentioned above, you can see that in the PUT /customer?pretty command, adding Pretty will cause Json to send the request response from you in a beautiful format.
-In addition, the response we receive from GET/_cat/indices?v indicates that this index has 5 Primary Shard files, and there is also a Replica available (according to the Pri and Rep columns).
-Docs.Count also indicates that the existing Index does not have any Document files.
+In the two examples above, you can see that in the PUT /customer?pretty command, adding Pretty causes Json to respond to your request in a beautiful way.
+In addition to that, our response from GET / _cat / indices?V shows that this Index contains 5 Primary Shard files, as well as a replica of it (according to the Pri and Rep columns).
+Docs.Count also shows that the existing Index does not contain any Document files.

-As you can see, the Status color in the table is yellow.
-The reason for this is not knowing replica Node inside the Index.
-By moving a copy of Replica to another Node, the Status color will turn green.
+As you can see, the status color in the table is yellow.
+The reason for this is not knowing the Replica inside the Node in the Index.
+By moving a copy from Replica to another Node, the Status color will become green.

 Index andQuery a Document

-For indexing a customer document, first put the id value equal to 1, then we do so through the following command.
+To index a customer document, first, we set the id value to 1, and then with using the following command we do this.